background

 }

-Note: The webview in WeChat is in the default viewport-fit=cover state.
+Note: The webview in WeChat defaults to viewport-fit=cover.
 You only need to set a safe distance.
 The above solution is also applicable to WeChat applet.